 NEET 2018 Exam Pattern Introduction:

 - Mode of the Exam: The NEET 2018 exam pattern will be a Pen and Paper Based (Offline).
-Candidates have to mark their response using either blue or black ballpoint pen on the specially designed machine-gradable NEET OMR sheet which will be provided at the Exam Center.
+Candidates have to mark their response using either blue or black ballpoint pen on the specially designed machine-gradable NEET OMR sheet which will be provided at the Exam Centre.

 - Languages: The question booklet of NEET 2018 will be both in English and Hindi.